[ Written for the NHCA Hill Climber magazine, as penance for causing the first red flag at Manor ]

 The perfect weather dispelled any fears about repeating the previous morning's trick through the first corner, and each run saw my times drop quickly down the lower fifties - the more seconds there are to lose, the easier they seem to be to find.
 The final runs saw me pick up another three points on the 250, still a country mile behind Glyn but ahead of plenty, and I dipped into the 49s on the 450, which everyone told me was quite respectable for a first visit.
 I'll take whatever praise I can get.

 Records fell again in the 250, 750 and sidecar classes, with Tom Short taking FTD once more, a tenth-and-a-bit short of breaking the outright record.
 A special mention goes to (I think) Gareth Brown, for the spectacular crunchy noises everyone at the top heard him and his KTM make as they tumbled up to Martini at the end of the day.

 And now for the epilogue.
 After dropping the bikes off at Simon's, sitting parked on the M4 for hours watching flashing blue lights, and eventually getting home about 2am, I took the van back Monday morning and went straight to the local hospital to get my by-then multi-coloured foot checked out.
-An X-ray showed why walking the hill at Wiscombe had been an ordeal, and I was given a funky boot to wear for a month or so.
+An X-ray showed why walking the hill at Wiscombe had been an ordeal, and I was given a funky boot to wear for a couple of months.
 That meant I had to cancel my entry for NG at Oulton Park, and no sneaky trip to Hartland either.
 Funny how, when the visor goes down, all that matters is getting to the finish line as quickly as possible.
 Racers, eh?
 We shouldn't be let loose without adult supervision.

 |You can't get these at Dolcis|